5 reasons to visit Cape Town

 Robben Island, where South Africa's most famous human rights activist and former president Nelson Mandela was arrested, is a must-visit destination.
 Robben Island, used by the Dutch as a prison, was used for the arrest of civil and political activists in the South African state during the Apartheid (racism) era.
 While you are here, you can see the cell that Mandela has been imprisoned for 18 years.

-After returning to the city center, you can see the troubles and difficulties that once were the spirit of the city in "District Six."
+After returning to the city centre, you can see the troubles and difficulties that once were the spirit of the city in "District Six."
 Although not much in this region, it was once a thriving region, with more than 60,000 merchants and refugees' houses.
 Under Apartheid law, District 6 was converted into an area where only whites lived.
 Many families were forcibly evicted from their homes in 1968 and relocated to Cape Apartments within 25 km.
 Touring an area that has been vacant since 1968, with individual guides to see the real and clear picture of city life, is exciting, even though it is frightening.
 Remember to go to the District Six Museum to learn about living in the region in the past.
 This museum smells history.
+This is one of the important tourist attraction in Cape Town.

 3. Adventure and excitement everywhere!